Skip to flight searchSkip to main content

 India

-For a number of years the usage of drones was banned in India.
-However, recently, a law passed to repeal the ban.
+For a number of years, the usage of drones was banned in India.
+However, recently, a law was passed to repeal the ban.
 There are still complex rules for drone usage; for example, foreigners are not allowed to fly drones in India.
 If a drone is detected at the airport without prior permission from the Indian Ministry of Communications, it will be confiscated and will not be returned.

 Trusted globally